 Inventory control focuses on cutting the number of slow-selling products a company purchases.
 This saves businesses time and money because they don’t have to spend lots of man-hours reordering and receiving goods that they don’t really need.
 Plus, they don’t have to devote precious warehouse space to hold those products, which cuts down on carrying costs and affords more room for faster-selling products.

-There are several ways to maintain inventory control in your business.
+There are several ways to maintain inventory in your business.
 You can use:

-Pen and paper systems and Excel inventory systems are inadequate for anyone but the smallest startups, so those are pretty much out the window if you have any kind of complex inventory control needs.
-There are numerous simple and advanced inventory control software solutions available for companies to purchase.
-With so many options, how do you pick the right inventory control solution for your business?HOW TO START
+Pen and paper systems and Excel inventory systems are inadequate for anyone but the smallest startups, so those are pretty much out the window if you have any kind of complex inventory needs.
+There are numerous simple and advanced software solutions available for companies to purchase.
+With so many options, how do you pick the right inventory management solution for your business?HOW TO START

-To find the right inventory control solution, start by answering these three questions:
+To find the right inventory management solution, start by answering these three questions:

 Depending on what you sell, your priorities will be different.
 If you sell food items, you will definitely need to focus on products’ expiration dates to make sure you cycle through them quickly and have a high inventory turnover ratio.
 If you sell expensive electronic items, you will need to make sure you don’t overstock or else you’ll run the risk of the products becoming obsolete while waiting to be sold.
 If you mainly sell small, fast-selling items, you must make sure you have a stable supply chain and a good relationship with your vendors so you keep products flowing in and out of your warehouse(s).